o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 1. To customize the fields that appear under the **Report Information**, **Player Information**, and **System Information** sections, see the **Data Mappings** tab\.

-### Adding Comments, Bookmarks, and Changing Read Status<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-comments-bookmarks-read-status"></a>
+### Adding Comments, Bookmarks, and Changing Read Status {#cloud-canvas-cloud-gem-defect-reporter-cgp-comments-bookmarks-read-status}

 On the upper right of the **Report Detail** page, you can use the **Add Comment**, **Add to Bookmarks**, and **Mark as Read** options for your report\.